syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

-	'Finds all the occurrences of a particular text in the PowerPoint presentation Dim textSelections As ITextSelection() = pptxDoc.FindAll("product", False, False) For Each textSelection As ITextSelection In textSelections 'Gets the found text as single text part
+	'Finds all the occurrences of a particular text in the PowerPoint presentation Dim textSelections As ITextSelection() = pptxDoc.FindAll("product", False, False) For Each textSelection As ITextSelection In textSelections 'Gets the found text as a single text part
 		Dim textPart As ITextPart = textSelection.GetAsOneTextPart()
-		'Replace the text
+		'Replaces the text
 		textPart.Text = "Service"
 	Next
 	'Saves the Presentation